chrismd2/takehome_web_be/README.md

 - Changesets use atoms in their maps so I added a key converter to the InventoryApi as a private function
 - Added an inventory api user guide
 - Added a folder for the mix folder to tests to follow the existing style
+- I should have wrote the tests before the program

 ### Time Spent